OHIF/Viewers/platform/docs/docs/lesion-tracker/server-management.md

+---
+sidebar_position: 8
+---
-# Lesion Tracker - Server Management
+# Server Management

 LesionTracker supports configuration of multiple servers and allows to switch between them.
 To configure the servers, click **Server Information** on the Configuration Menu.